PeterK78/Z2X-Programmer/Z2X-Programmer/Setup/Readme.txt

    to the Zimo FX function decoder specification.
 5. The UDP client is no longer bound to the local UDP port 21105.
+6. The feature “RCN225_DECODERRESET_CV8” was noted
+   as “Safe to write to”.
+This could lead to unintentional decoder resets.
+7. The feature "ZIMO_SUBVERSIONNR_CV65" was noted
+   as "Safe to write to".
+This could lead to aborts when downloading the settings

 Technical improvements: